- Kyle J

 Then follow on screen instructions to add your account to the authenticator app.

-- Backup & Recovery Info Here’s something folks often miss: if you lose access to your phone, you can get locked out of your account.
+Here’s something folks often miss: if you lose access to your phone, you can get locked out of your account.
 Ouch.
-To avoid that, Microsoft lets you set up backup contact methods – like a second phone number or an alternate email.It’s worth taking the time here to add these.
-Otherwise, you might end up in a frustrating situation trying to prove you’re actually you. - Done and Dusty!
+To avoid that, add a second sign-in method now, while you still have access to the first one.

 Once you’ve followed these steps and confirmed everything, your Microsoft account will be much safer.
 The next time you log in, you’ll enter your password as usual, but then Microsoft will ask for that second check – you know, the code from your phone or the app.
 It might seem a bit of a pain at first, but honestly, it’s just a minor extra step to keep your stuff secure.

-ask us about Microsoft 365 Business Premium for advanced security and productivity tools.
+Ask us about Microsoft 365 Business Premium for advanced security and productivity tools.

 Summing up